jeaharrah/IST311_LibraryCatalog/README.md

 If available, allow the user to check the book out.
 Add more features to your application.

+# PROJECT USE:
+The user will enter the through the main class that prompts the user for simple informatio about themselvse.
+This main class feeds into the user menu which feeds from the menu choice class.
+When the user inputs a query if the Menu class returns nothing the helper class, does its job by asking the user for input again so that it maybe more accurate.
+From this menu you are able to choose to see the whole catalog as well.
+From this the user may want to sort the catalog in alphabetical order by title, or genre, or author.
+Once the user see's a book that they want.
+They have the option of checking that book out and then checking that book back in.

 # PRODUCT BACKLOG ITEMS ("USER STORIES")
 1) As a developer, I want classes for objects such as book, catalog, and user, so I can add fields and methods to build the foundations of the library system.